Generative deep learning improves reconstruction of global historical climate records: Results

 Temporal fidelity is evaluated via four widely used higher-order statistics, which are sometimes also used as indicators of changing stability \cite{held2004detection,scheffer2009early,guttal2008changing,boers2025destabilization}: the lag-one autocorrelation (AC1), variance, skewness, and kurtosis.
 AC1 reflects short-term memory, variance measures fluctuation amplitude, while skewness and kurtosis describe the frequency and intensity of extremes.
 The DM reproduces all four metrics with high accuracy (Fig.~\ref{fig:fig3}d, Supplementary Fig.~\ref{fig:var_ske_kur}).
 It shows a global mean absolute AC1 bias of 0.01, nearly three to four times lower than LaMa (0.03) and Kriging (0.04).
-This is particularly pronounced in polar regions, where conventional methods systematically underestimate stability (i.e., yield artificially inflated AC1).
-Other metrics are also captured well: variance (bias 0.06 vs. 0.23 and 0.47), skewness (bias 0.04 vs. 0.08 and 0.13), and kurtosis (bias 0.09 vs. 0.20 and 0.78) all show relatively low biases.
+This difference is more noticeable in polar regions, where conventional methods can tend to underestimate stability (i.e., yield higher AC1).
+Other metrics are also reasonably captured: variance (bias 0.06 vs. 0.23 and 0.47), skewness (bias 0.04 vs. 0.08 and 0.13), and kurtosis (bias 0.09 vs. 0.20 and 0.78) exhibit relatively low biases.
 Crucially, the preservation of these higher-order indicators is robust to changing observation density.
 While baseline biases surge during the data-sparse early 20th century, our method maintains consistently low errors across the entire historical timeline (Supplementary Fig.~\ref{fig:dyn_bias_ts}).
 In the context of accelerating climate change, such precise reconstruction of statistical indicators provides a foundation for robust assessments of climate-system resilience and emerging tipping risks, information that cannot be obtained from conventionally infilled datasets \cite{smith2023reliability}.